Sizang people: Culture

 The Sizang had a warrior tradition similar to that of the Naga people.
 Headhunting was widely practiced.
 Sizang society was patriarchal, with inheritances going to sons.

 The marriage of a man and woman from the same village, known as phungkhawm, was forbidden.
 The eldest man in the groom's tribe would go to the bride's tribe to propose marriage, bringing a gift of modokzu for the bride's family.
 If the proposal was declined, he returned with the modokzu.

 Male babies are named five days after birth, and female babies after three days.
 They are given a temporary surname to protect them from spirits.
 Parents choose the name; the first son is named after his paternal grandfather and the first daughter is named after her paternal grandmother.

 Religion

-Before their conversion to Christianity, the Sizang were animists; they worshiped nature, Doai (the devil), and Pathian (God).
+Before their conversion to Christianity, the Sizang were animists; they worshiped nature, doai (the devil), and Pathian (God).
 They also worshiped unknown spirits to avoid harm.
-Illnesses were believed to be caused by evil spirits.
+Illnesses were believed to be caused by evil spirits that lived within nature.
 The Sizang believed that their ancestors emerged from a gourd in the village of Chin-Nwe.
+The bible was translated into the Sizang language in 2004.